-- o As MPC5000 Sequence exports the current sequence so it can be read by an MPC5000 (.mid). - o As MPC5000 Program exports the current program so it can be read by an MPC5000 (.50s). - o As MIDI Sequence File exports the sequence as a standard MIDI file (.mid).
+- o As MPC5000 Sequence exports the current sequence so it can be read by an MPC5000 (.mid). - o As MPC5000 Program exports the current program so it can be read by an MPC5000 (.50s). - As MIDI Sequence File exports the sequence as a standard MIDI file (.mid).
 In the window that appears, type a file name and set the save location.
 This option is useful when you want to import your sequences into separate sequencer software or exchange them with another artist. - o As MIDI Track File exports the track as a standard MIDI file (.mid).
 In the window that appears, type a file name and set the save location.
-This option is useful when you want to import your tracks into separate software or exchange them with another artist. - o As Audio Mixdown exports the sequence or song as an audio file.
+This option is useful when you want to import your tracks into separate software or exchange them with another artist. - As Audio Mixdown exports the sequence or song as an audio file.
 See the Audio Mixdown chapter for more information about this process.
 If you are in Song Mode, it will affect the entire song.
-If you are in any other mode, it will affect the current sequence only. - o As Ableton Live Set exports the current sequence as an Ableton Live Set (.ALS) file.
-See Addenda > Updates in v2.6 > New Features > Ableton Live Set Export for more information. - o Expansion exports MPC Expansion Packs (installed on your computer) to your MPC X, MPC X SE, MPC Live, MPC Live MKII, MPC One, MPC One+, MPC Key 61, or MPC Key 37 for use in its Standalone Mode.
+If you are in any other mode, it will affect the current sequence only. - As Ableton Live Set exports the current sequence as an Ableton Live Set (.ALS) file.
+See Appendix > Updates in v2.6 > New Features > Ableton Live Set Export for more information. - o Expansion exports MPC Expansion Packs (installed on your computer) to your MPC X or MPC Live for use in its Standalone Mode.
 See the Expansions chapter for more information about this process. - Exit closes the software.
 (On macOS, this is named Quit MPC and is located in the MPC menu next to the apple icon.)
 If you have not saved any changes made to a currently open project, it will prompt you to do so before quitting.